Happy Year of the Rabbit! A Guide to the Korean Zodiac 🐰

-The Korean zodiac is believed to have originated in China during the Han Dynasty over 2000 years ago.
-Many Asian cultures including Korea still use it today.
 Ddi refers to your zodiac animal based on the year you were born and it’s a big deal in Korea.
 A very common question you will hear among Koreans is ‘What’s your Ddi?’.
 When someone asks about your ddi, they are not only getting a sense of your personality as people in the West do with signs of the zodiac, but they may also be working out your age or making decisions about compatibility.

 One’s ddi is so important in Korean superstition that you will often see a bumper crop of babies born on years considered to be extra lucky such as 2019, which was the year of the golden pig.
-The Korean zodiac is also important in matchmaking as some animals are thought to be more compatible than others.
+The Korean Zodiac is also important in matchmaking as some animals are thought to be more compatible than others.

 The 12 Animals of the Korean Zodiac